 “Because you don’t belong here.
 Only criminals can be slaves in the Middleland, and you’re only a criminal through technicality, so of course I’m sympathetic.
 It’s my role as a priestess to offer you the infinite acceptance of the Goddess, but I’m limited in what I can do for you legally unless you accuse Goda of a crime.
 It’s a chore to get the bureaucracy to care about what happens to a foreign slave, but the word of a priestess will help you.”

 Kanna glanced up at the Goddess again, and the motherly gaze was unchanged.
-“If I accuse Porter Goda,” Kanna asked, “will that set me free?”
+“Then your word,” Kanna asked, “can’t that set me free?”

 Kanna gave her a curious look.
 “Please tell me.”